Deutsche Bahn: Tickets

 Ticket prices generally rise degressively over distance, particularly for Sparpreise and Supersparpreise.
-Seat reservations are included only for first class tickets and seating capacity is not always assured, even for tickets valid on one particular connection only.
+Seat reservations are included only for first class Flexpreis tickets and seating capacity without reservation is not assured, even for tickets valid on one particular connection only.

 Local trains (S, RB, RE, IRE) also accept tickets issued by local transport associations, which can also be used on buses, trams, and U-Bahn trains.

 DB offers concessionary fares with the BahnCard discount cards, which are available as BahnCard 25 (25% discount on Flexpreis and Sparpreis), BahnCard 50 (50% discount on Flexpreis and 25% discount on Sparpreis), and BahnCard 100 (unlimited travel on all Deutsche Bahn trains, a few private train companies and also in many local transport associations).

 Other special tickets, such as the Länder-Tickets ("state tickets"), which give unlimited journeys on local trains and in many transport associations within a state, and Interrail are also available.
-These Länder-Tickets offer group tickets, where up to five people can travel on a single ticket.
+These tickets offer group tickets, where up to five people can travel on a single ticket.